xyproto/sealion/README.md

 [ "$HOST" = "work_pc" ] && [ ! -n "$SSH_TTY" ] && on || true
 ```

-* NOTE: Change `work_pc` to whatever the hostname of your work pc is.
+* NOTE: Change `work_pc` to whatever the hostname of your work PC is.

 ## General Info